 Can you really fulfill your managerial responsibilities and still be totally transparent?
 Rozenthuler believes it is possible to find a balance.
 To do so, she advises carving out regular reflection times to review your responsibilities and your communication.
 “Ask yourself: what’s been working and what hasn’t?
 Where might I need to make some adjustments?
 What resources could I draw on to navigate forwards?” she said.
 It is also helpful to take a step back from what is expected of you.
 For Toynbee, it’s important that managers stop chasing the idea of knowing everything.

-“The reality is that most people are winging it to a greater or lesser extent in their jobs, especially if they are new, and especially if they have responsible roles in organisations.
+“The reality is that most people are winging it to a greater or lesser extent in their jobs, especially if they are new, and especially if they have responsible roles in organizations.
 The rise of imposter syndrome bears this out,” she said.

 So what’s the best way to say ‘I don’t know’?